-Roofing equipment matters too.
-The RB4000 self-propelled roofing trailer, with a container that lifts 12-feet high, allows crews to place debris directly into the raised box instead of throwing it onto the ground.
-It creates a much cleaner jobsite, but it also reduces the property damage that can lead to callbacks.
+Roofing equipment matters, too.
+The RB4000 self-propelled roofing trailer, with a container that lifts 12 feet high, allows crews to place debris directly into the raised box instead of throwing it onto the ground.
+It creates a much cleaner job site, but it also reduces the property damage that can lead to callbacks from angry customers.

 4. Do a post-project inspection.

 Reduce the potential for roofing callbacks by inspecting materials and workmanship immediately after the project is done.
 Using a checklist of common oversights, from improperly installed starter strips to a missing drip edge, will help you create consistency from job to job.
 Be extra vigilant about natural transition spots, like where the roof and wall meet.